 The Puget Sound Clean Air Agency estimates that heating a home with a correctly-operated US EPA-certified wood stove results in the emission of 97 lbs of PM2.5 annually.
 According to the Australian Air Quality Group, this makes the average wood stove 2,200 gasoline-fueled passenger cars.

-the California Air Resources Board, wood stoves and fireplaces contributed an average of 50.4 tons a day of PM2.5 in the state in 2012, compared to 43.07 tons for all motor vehicles on the road combined — passenger cars, diesels, heavy-duty trucks, RVs, commercial and municipal buses, school buses, etc.
+the California Air Resources Board, wood stoves and fireplaces contributed an average of 50.4 tons a day of PM2.5 in the state in 2012, compared to 43.07 tons from the exhaust of all motor vehicles on the road combined — passenger cars, heavy-duty trucks, RVs, commercial and municipal buses, school buses, etc.

 Carried through the air on microscopic particles of wood, the toxins in wood smoke either make their way into the lungs, brains and bloodstreams of humans and animals, or they eventually wind up on the ground and in our waterways, where they become part of our environment and our food chain.
 It doesn't matter if a carcinogen such as benzene comes from a factory or from wood smoke.
 It is the same, harmful chemical.